 - Actual Car Expense Method

-The actual car expense method is a method where the tax payer deducts each individual expenses.
-For example, the tax payer deducts depreciation, lease payments, registration fees, etc., all separately.
+The actual car expense method is a method where the tax payer deducts each individual expense.
+For example, the tax payer deducts separately depreciation, lease payments, registration fees, etc.

 - Standard Mileage Rate

-The standard mileage rate is a method of deducting car expenses using a per mile driven.
+The standard mileage rate is a method for deducting car expenses that uses a per mile driven amount.
 This amount is predetermined by the IRS.
 Use this method if you own or lease your delivery vehicle.
-For the last 5+ years this amount has been in and around fifty cents per mile.
+For the last 5+ years this amount has been around fifty cents per mile.
 The Standard Mileage Rate method is convenient.
 Instead of spending a lot of time to itemize each expense, as done in the Actual Car Expense method, all expenses are included in a single per mile rate.
 Each year the IRS takes into consideration the cost of fuel, maintenance and the current economic environment to calculate the standard mileage rate.
-This method is more straight forward and often easier for many.
+This method is straight forward and often easier.